soggiest/quayctl-controller/Readme.md

 A CronJob is used to deploy the controller so the pulling of images to the remote clusters can happen at regular and controllable intervals.

+# Prerequisites

+* A Quay Enterprise Image Repository v2.4.0 or greater, using the `BitTorrent Downloads`
+* A BitTorrent Tracker, such as Chihaya: [https://github.com/chihaya/chihaya]
+* Port 6881 open from the K8S nodes to the Bittorrent tracker

 # Deploying

 To deploy the `QuayCTL Controller`: